arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/image-building/content.md

 - Get the required files
 - Configure the building settings
 - Build the image
-- Save the needed files to flash
+- Save the needed files for flashing

 ### Required Hardware and Software